Journal articles & works in progress (peer reviewed)

 3. Kean J & Reilly J (2014).
 Item response theory.
 In FM Hammond, JF Malec, T Nick, & R Buschbacher (Eds.)
 Handbook for Clinical Research: Design, Statistics and Implementation.
 Springer Publishing.
 New York, NY. [download here]

-4. Reilly J (forthcoming 2015).
+4. Reilly J (2015).
 Language disorders.
 In H Miller (Ed.), Encyclopedia of Theory in Psychology.
-Thousand Oaks, CA. Sage Press. [download draft here]
+Thousand Oaks, CA. Sage Press. [download here]

 5. *Garcia A & Reilly J (2014).
 Linguistic impairment in Alzheimer’s Disease and associated dementias.
 In Bahr.
 R (Ed), Handbook of Communication Disorders.
 Routledge Press.
 London, UK. [download here]